mmirolim/gtr/README.md

 - May become slow with big projects
 - Basic support for subtests t.Run
 - Needs more extensive testing (tested only on linux and darwin)
-- Does not work with monorepo
+- May not work in the root of monorepo because of “Too many open files” problem

 # Installation